Perfection of planned layout is achieved only by institutions on the point of collapse.

 • Additional Skills

-It is important to choose resume sections that best reflect the credibility of your profile as opposed to adding all possible resume sections.
+Its important to choose resume sections that best demonstrate the credibility of your profile as opposed to adding all possible resume sections.

 The following are a few resume sections samples according to various industries.